Hidden Costs of an Investment Property: New Zealand & Australia

 Part 7 of the Property Investment Gotchas 101 series.

-Upfront Costs: NZ vs Australia
+Upfront Costs: New Zealand vs Australia

-NZ — No Stamp Duty, But It’s Not Free
+New Zealand — No Stamp Duty, But It’s Not Free

-NZ doesn’t have stamp duty — a genuine win over Australia.
+New Zealand doesn’t have stamp duty — a genuine win over Australia.
 But other costs still add up:

 | Cost | Typical range |